> Tempering

 D. Password with a long, random value

-Why C: Key-pair authentication is the canonical answer for any non-interactive service-account scenario.
-The private key signs a JWT and Snowflake validates the signature using the registered public key — nothing about a password enters the flow.
-Since the August–October 2026 phase of the password-deprecation rollout, service users (TYPE = SERVICE) are required to use key-pair, OAuth, PAT, or WIF; passwords are not an option for them at all.
+Why C: Key-pair authentication is the standard answer for any non-interactive service-account scenario.
+The private key signs a JWT, and Snowflake validates the signature using the registered public key.
+No password enters the flow.
+From the August to October 2026 phase of the password-deprecation rollout, service users (TYPE = SERVICE) must use key-pair, OAuth, PAT, or WIF.
+Passwords are not an option for them.

-Why not A: MFA requires an interactive second factor (push notification, TOTP code, passkey) — impractical for an unattended CI/CD job.
+Why not A: MFA requires an interactive second factor (push notification, TOTP code, passkey), which is impractical for an unattended CI/CD job.
 The exam trap here is “MFA is the secure choice, therefore the right one.”
 MFA secures humans, not pipelines.

 Why not B: SAML/SSO authenticates humans through an external IdP.
-There’s no human to redirect in a nightly job.
+There is no human to redirect in a nightly job.

-Why not D: Service users cannot authenticate with passwords once the deprecation phases complete, and even setting that aside, the stem explicitly forbids storing or transmitting a password.
+Why not D: Service users cannot authenticate with passwords once the deprecation phases complete.
+Even setting that aside, the stem explicitly forbids storing or transmitting a password.

 Options: